leolyliu/CORE4D-Instructions/README.md

 #### Authors

-Chengwen Zhang*, Yun Liu*, Ruofan Xing, Bingda Tang, Li Yi
+Yun Liu*, Chengwen Zhang*, Ruofan Xing, Bingda Tang, Bowen Yang, Li Yi

+## Plans

+* 2025/1/25: We have received several valuable suggestions of the dataset, and is preparing CORE4D-Real V3 and CORE4D-Synthetic V2.
+We expect to release them in 2025/4.

 ## Data Update Records